anyuzx/Prongs/src/contents/posts/2019-08-26-customize-netlify-cms-preview.md

 CMS.registerPreviewTemplate('posts', Post);
 ```

 Note that there is a new line in the end.
-There, we use the method `registerPreviewTemplate` to register our template `Post` to be used for the CMS collection named `posts`.
+There, we use the method `registerPreviewTemplate` to register the template `Post` to be used for the CMS collection named `posts`.

 ## Pre-compile the template